peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 }
 ```

-What I have done here is to use a function ```loadVehicles``` for data loading code re-use.
-I have used a function as a parameter ```engineConsturctor``` to allow specific information (captured as a pure function) about the specific vehicle to be passed to it.
+What I have done here is to use a function ```loadVehicles``` for data loading and code re-use.
+I have used a function as a parameter; ```engineConstructor``` to allow specific information (captured as a pure function) about the specific vehicle engine information to be passed to it.
 Now that we have refactored our code to remove duplication we can begin to see other interesting things emerge.

-Originally it felt right to lump all of our code together (in our first attempt) but now we see our code **really** has at least two responsibilities.
+Originally, it felt right to lump all of our code together (in our first attempt) but now we see our code **really** has at least two responsibilities.

 - loading data
 - manipulating data

 When we have code with different responsibilities it's best to separate them like this, in fact just placing them in different functions isn't enough, because if we want to make something maintainable we don't want to have to keep using the same file for different purposes.

 At this point we decide to take the ```loadVehicles``` function and place it into a totally separate file.
 Because keeping code with separate responsibilities is always easier to read and maintain when we do this.
 Instead of forcing anyone else to understand **all the code** they only have to understand **some of the code**, and they do this by reading a single file at a time.

-We now end up with two files which contain code which has 2 responsibilities.
+We now end up with two files which contain code which has a single responsibility in each file.
 I have decided to set the name on both files appropriately.

+NOTE : at this point I am using the word 'file' instead of 'object' because many people want to use a functional approach to JavaScript.
+For me at this point this distinction is not important.
+What we are looking for is separate files with separate responsibilities.
+This is about maintainability and understanding units of information, not how we connect code together.

 ```javascript